 Modern mattresses – those made from foams like memory foam or latex or non-flip coils – may be a good fit for a foundation.
 They will need a flat and sturdy base in which to lay on, which is exactly what a foundation is for.

 In some cases, mattress manufacturers may be fine if your foam mattress lays on a box spring.
-For example, my hybrid part-coil/part-foam mattress from Tuck is fine on a box spring.
+For example, the line of Helix mattresses are okay laying on a box spring.

 So, if you already have a box spring this may save you from having to purchase a foundation.
 It’s always worth checking with the mattress company to see what foundations are acceptable for your mattress.